Azure Newsletter: October 2017

-Azure Advisor – your personalised cloud guide to Azure best practices – is rolling out new features based on your feedback.
-Advisor analyses your resource configuration and usage, and recommends solutions that can help you improve the high availability, security, performance and cost-effectiveness of your Azure resources.
+Azure Advisor—your personalized cloud guide to Azure best practices—is rolling out new features based on your feedback.
+Advisor analyzes your resource configuration and usage, and recommends solutions that can help you improve high availability, security, performance, and cost effectiveness of your Azure resources.
 Open your Advisor recommendations to access the all-new cross-subscription dashboard, download your recommendations, and much more.
 Review your recommendations.

 Azure Availability Zones in public preview

 Expanding on our commitment to reliability and customer experience, Azure Availability Zones is now in public preview.
-Availability Zones builds on our existing regions and native business continuity solutions to protect your apps from service-impacting events.
-Each Availability Zones-enabled region features a minimum of three zones, with each zone containing one or more data centres.
-Zones are physically separated and have independent network, power and cooling resources.
+Availability Zones builds upon our existing regions and native business continuity solutions to protect your apps from service-impacting events.
+Each Availability Zones-enabled region features a minimum of three zones, with each zone containing one or more datacenters.
+Zones are physically separated and have independent network, power, and cooling resources.
 Learn more and get started.

 Announcing FastTrack for Azure Preview expansion

-We’re expanding the FastTrack geo presence with coverage for the United Kingdom and Western Europe in early October, with the United States, Canada and Australia having become available earlier in August.
-FastTrack for Azure provides direct assistance from Azure engineers, working hand in hand with partners, to help customers build their desired solutions quickly and confidently.
-Focused on customer success, FastTrack guides customers from setup, configuration and development to production of Azure solutions.
+We’re expanding the FastTrack geo presence with coverage for the United Kingdom and Western Europe in early October, along with the United States, Canada, and Australia, which became available earlier in August.
+FastTrack for Azure provides direct assistance from Azure engineers, working hand in hand with partners, to help customers build desired solutions quickly and confidently.
+Focused on customer success, FastTrack guides customers from setup, configuration, and development to production of Azure solutions.
 Learn more.

 Azure Policy in limited preview